• Skip to primary navigation

 The SFFILM Documentary Film Fund (DFF) supports engaging documentaries in post-production which exhibit compelling stories, intriguing characters, and an original, innovative visual approach.
 Since its launch in 2011, the SFFILM Documentary Film Fund has distributed more than $900,000 to advance new work by filmmakers nationwide.

 DFF grants are awarded once each year to documentary feature projects and are open to filmmakers internationally.
-Individual grant amounts and the number of grants made will be determined on an annual basis.
+The Documentary Film Fund grants its support to approximately 3-4 projects each year with grants of $10,000 – $15,000.
 As with all SFFILM grants, in addition to the cash awards, recipients will gain access to numerous benefits through the comprehensive and dynamic SFFILM Makers artist development program.

 Timeline